kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/synch_07.md

   * Same docker cluster as above.
   * Pull down a json format file of GitHub data
   * Create a kafka topic and publish the GitHub data to the topic
-  * Start pyspark and write spark code in python to consume the messages from the topic and place them into a spark RDD (Resilient Distributed Dataset).
+  * Start pyspark and write spark code in python to consume the messages from the topic and place them into a spark data frame which is built using a spark RDD (Resilient Distributed Dataset).
 An RDD is essentially a parallel list.
-  * Do some manipulations to filter and format the data in the spark RDD.
+  * Do some manipulations to filter and format the data in the spark data frame.
   * tear down the cluster

 ## Activity 1